CartoDB/dataservices-api/doc/segmentation_functions.md

 Name | Type | Description | Example Values
 --- | --- | --- | ---
-username | The username of your CartoDB account where the Data Observatory has been enabled  | `example_account` point geometry | A WKB point geometry.
+username | The username of your CartoDB account where the Data Observatory has been enabled  | `username` point geometry | A WKB point geometry.
 You can use the helper function, `CDB_LatLng` to quickly generate one from latitude and longitude | `CDB_LatLng(40.760410,-73.964242)`

 ### Returns

+The segmentation function returns two segment levels for the point you requests, the x10\_segment and x55\_segment.
+These segmentation levels contain different classifications of population within with each segment:

+- x10\_segments contain populations at high-levels, broken down into 10 broad categories
+- x55\_segments contain more granular sub-levels to categorize the population

-The segmentation function returns two segment names for the point you requests, the x10\_segment and x55\_segment.
-These describe the population at that point at a high level x10, and a sublevel which is more sepecific x55.
-The function also returns the quantile of a number of census varaibles.
-So for example if total_poulation is at 90% quantile level then this tract has a higher total population than 90% of the other tracts.
-An exmple response looks like this:
+The function also returns the quantile of a number of census variables.
+For example, if total_poulation is at 90% quantile level then this tract has a higher total population than 90% of the other tracts.
+An example response appears as follows:

 ```json
 obs_getsegmentsnapshot: {